 What’s a FHA loan?
 What’s PMI and what is it used for?
 If you have been searching for answers to these questions, you can find answers on our mortgage terms page.
 We list some of the most commonly used mortgage terms so you know how to get the most out of your loan.

 You may have heard from friends and family members that getting approved for a mortgage is a tedious, tiresome task.
 The fact is that applying for a mortgage does require a lot of work, and you must be ready to present a significant amount of information to prove to your lender that you are trustworthy enough to be eligible for their financial product.
-The recent mortgage crisis has made lenders a bit gun-shy, so they are likely to ask for more information than they have in the past.
+The senior loan officers at Tucker Mortgage are ready to help navigate you through the mortgage process and answer any questions you may have along the way.

 So, you are thinking about buying a home.
 Before you even begin looking at real estate options, you need to do your research about the different types of mortgages that are available through Tucker Mortgage and other financial experts.
 Scores of mortgage products are available in the modern marketplace -- but how do you sort through them all?
 Our quick and easy guide can help you learn about the various types of mortgages that are currently offered to homebuyers, helping you make the right decision for your current and future financial plans.